October Health – 2025 Report

 -

-Identity and Self-discovery: This age is often marked by questioning one's identity, which can lead to stress as individuals navigate relationships and personal values.
+This age is often marked by questions around identity, lifestyle choices, and values, which can lead to internal conflict.

 Data from October Health